mattheww/gomill/gomill_docs/settings.rst

 File and directory names
 ^^^^^^^^^^^^^^^^^^^^^^^^

-When setting values are file or directory names, non-absolute names are interpreted relative to the :ref:`competition directory <competition directory>`.
+When values in the control file are file or directory names, non-absolute names are interpreted relative to the :ref:`competition directory <competition directory>`.

 If a file or directory name begins with ``~``, home directory expansion is